Skip to main

 -Arts Administration Alum Charles Calhoun

-Many undergraduate students in the Department of Arts Administration take advantage of an Education Abroad Program during their academic career.
-While students may enroll in a variety of programs, three exchange programs have been specifically designed for UK Arts Administration students.
-The programs below offer an opportunity to earn credit toward your Arts Administration degree while living and studying abroad.
+Many undergraduate and graduate students in the Department of Arts Administration take advantage of an Education Abroad Program during their academic career.
+While students may enroll in a variety of programs, several exchange programs have been specifically designed for UK Arts Administration students.
+These programs offer an opportunity to earn credit toward your Arts Administration degree while living and studying abroad.
 All classes are taught in English.

-Study for one month in one of the world’s most exciting cities!
-Paris is a city rich in contrasts where the very old and the very modern coexist in harmony.
-Within days you’ll be able to navigate throughout its safe and sophisticated public transportation system and become one of its residents, rather than a tourist.
+Study for two weeks in one of the world's most exciting cities!
+Through the Kentucky Institute for International Studies (KIIS) program, students live and study abroad in a vibrant city rich in culture and history, where the old and the new coexist in harmony.
+Within days you'll be able to navigate the local public transportation system and experience the city as a resident rather than a tourist.

-Courses are designed to take full advantage of the city’s abundant cultural resources.
-Outside of classes, you have ample opportunity to explore Paris at your own pace and discover for yourself some of its treasures.
-A daylong excursion to Normandy is planned to visit iconic D-Day sites, such as Omaha Beach and Pointe du Hoc.
-Three-day weekends give you a chance to travel throughout France and Europe if you wish.
+The course are designed to take full advantage of the host city's abundant cultural resources.
+Outside of class, you have ample opportunity to explore at your own pace and discover the city's treasures for yourself.
+Excursions to nearby historic and cultural sites are typically included, and long weekends give you a chance to travel further afield if you wish.

-Other courses are also available which may be substituted for other program requirements.
+Other courses are also available through the KIIS program which may be substituted for other program requirements.
 Please consult your advisor for more information.

 Costs